 Introduction to Discrimination

-When prejudice gets stronger, it develops into stereotype.
-Stereotype is a very distorted view or idea about something.
+When prejudice gets stronger it develops into a stereotype.
+A stereotype is a very distorted view or idea about something.
 For example, pink is for girls, or basketball is for tall people.
-Stereotype is learned at a very early age, and children grow to have very strong ideas or opinions about things, groups or ideologies.
+A stereotype is learned at a very early age, and children grow to have very strong ideas or opinions about things, groups, or ideologies.
 As children grow up, the lines of like and hate for other things, people, cultures, beliefs, languages become sharper.
-At this point Discrimination is ripe.
+At this point, discrimination is ripe.

 DID YOU KNOW...

-You should also be aware that organisations can also discriminate through their processes; this is commonly known as institutional discrimination.
-Organisations can also be held accountable for their actions under the Equality Act 2010.
+You should also be aware that organizations can also discriminate through their processes; this is commonly known as institutional discrimination.
+Organizations can also be held accountable for their actions under the Equality Act 2010.

 — Source: Warwickshire County Council, Dealing with Discrimination – A Parent’s Guide